-Director of the Unnatural Protein Facility at Oregon State University
+Professor and Director of The Unnatural Protein Facility

 Ph.D.
 2001, Cornell University